1. BASIS OF PRESENTING NON-CONSOLIDATED FINANCIAL STATEMENTS

 | 5.
 SHAREHOLDERS' EQUITY

-The Code requires at least 50% of the issue price of new shares, with a minimum of the par value thereof, to be designated as stated capital as determined by resolution of the Board of Directors.
-Proceeds in excess of amounts designated as stated capital are credited to additional paid-in capital.
+Prior to October 1, 2001, the Code required at least 50% of the issue price of new shares, with a minimum of the par value thereof, to be designated as stated capital as determined by resolution of the Board of Directors.
+Proceeds in excess of amounts designated as stated capital were credited to additional paid-in capital.
+Effective October 1, 2001, the Code was revised and common stock par values were eliminated resulting in all shares being recorded with no par value.

-The Company may transfer portions of additional paid-in capital and legal reserve to stated capital by resolution of the Board of Directors.
-The Company may also transfer portions of unappropriated retained earnings, available for dividends, to stated capital by resolution of the shareholders.
+The Code permits the Company to transfer a portion of additional paid-in capital and legal reserve to stated capital by resolution of the Board of Directors.
+The Code also permits the Company to transfer a portion of unappropriated retained earnings, available for dividends, to stated capital by resolution of the shareholders.

 Dividends are approved by the shareholders at a meeting held subsequent to the fiscal year to which the dividends are applicable.
 Semiannual interim dividends may also be paid upon resolution of the Board of Directors, subject to certain limitations imposed by the Code.